awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

 If this is your first time launching Amazon EKS Linux worker nodes, we recommend that you follow one of our [Getting started with Amazon EKS](getting-started.md) guides instead\.
 The guides provide complete end\-to\-end walkthroughs for creating an Amazon EKS cluster with worker nodes\.

 **Important**
-Amazon EKS worker nodes are standard Amazon EC2 instances, and you are billed for them based on normal Amazon EC2 prices\.
+Amazon EKS worker nodes are standard Amazon EC2 instances, and you are billed for them based on normal Amazon EC2 instance prices\.
 For more information, see [Amazon EC2 pricing](https://aws.amazon.com/ec2/pricing/)\.

 Choose the tab below that corresponds to your desired worker node creation method: